What is Dashboard?

 • Weather

 Apple provides you several widgets right out of the box.
-You can enable ones to check stock prices, flight information, sport scores, and more.
-You can download additional widgets directly from Apple or third parties.
+For example, you can enable ones to check stock prices, flight information, sport scores, and more.
+You can download additional widgets directly from Apple or third parties application vendors/suppliers.
 In fact many software vendors who create software for the Mac also include widgets that can be installed and enabled on your Mac.

 It doesn't stop there, you can even create your own Widgets.
 In Mac OS X Leopard, the functionality of Dashboard has been extended to allow you to create widgets directly from any web page.